md-ali-0/Dream-Craft-Events/README.md

-# Event Management System and Booking System
+# Event Management System and Booking Platform

 Welcome to the Event Management System, a project built with MERN.